-The reduction of emissions caused by deforestation and forest degradation (REDD+), is an initiative of the Signatory States to the United Nations Framework Convention on Climate Change (UNFCCC), has its primary objective the promotion of actions which result in the reduction of deforestation and forest degradation, as well as an increase forest cover through forest plantations, restoration of degraded forests, conservation of forest ecosystems and improvement of sustainable forest management practices.
+The reduction of emissions caused by deforestation and forest degradation (REDD+), an initiative of the Signatory States to the UNFCCC, has its primary objective the promotion of actions which result in the reduction of deforestation and forest degradation, as well as an increase forest cover through forest plantations, restoration of degraded forests, conservation of forest ecosystems and improvement of sustainable forest management practices.

-This proposal was constructed using the best available information in the country, following the IPCC guidance and guidelines, adopting the "stepwise" approach accepted by Decision 12/CP.17, para 10.
+This proposal was constructed using the best available information in the country, following the IPCC guidance and guidelines, adopting the "stepwise" approach accepted by Decision 12/CP.17, paragraph 10.

-As part of the actions related to REDD+, the Government of Mozambique is implementing the Forest

-Investment Program of Mozambique (MozFIP) and the Zambézia Integrated Landscape Management Program (ZILMP).
+As part of the actions related to REDD+, the Government of Mozambique is implementing the Forest Investment Program of Mozambique (MozFIP) and the Zambézia Integrated Landscape Management Program (ZILMP).
 MozFip was created in the framework of the Climate Investment Funds (CIF), to support the efforts of REDD+ in Developing Countries.
-The ZILMP was created with the aim of promoting sustainable development through the conservation and management of forests with insertion on the efforts of REDD+ in nine (9) districts of the Zambézia Province, namely, Gilé, Ile, Pebane, Alto Molocué, Maganja da Costa, Mocubela, Mulevala Mocuba e Gurué.
+The ZILMP was created with the aim of promoting sustainable development through the conservation and management of forests with insertion on the efforts of REDD+ in nine (9) districts of Zambézia Province, namely, Gilé, Ile, Pebane, Alto Molocué, Maganja da Costa, Mocubela, Mulevala, Mocuba and Gurué.
 The Government of Mozambique is planning to use the ZILMP as a pilot to test REDD+ and performance based payments.
 It is expected that it will enter into an Emission Reduction Payment Agreement (ERPA) with the FCPF Carbon Fund in 2018.
-Moreover, the Government of Mozambigue is also planning a second sub-national pilot REDD+ program around and within the Quirimbas National Park, in seven (7) districts of the Cabo Delgado Province, namely Macomia, Quissanga, Meluco, Montepuez, Metuge, Ancuabe and Ibo, covering an area of 30 405 km, with an annual deforestation estimated in 5 522 hectares/year equivalent to 0,31%.
-There is a structure of implementation in place created by MITADER and few initiatives working in improved cook stoves, kilns, to reduce the pressure of forests from the use of low efficient technologies to produce and use charcoal, other are working in agriculture introducing and disseminate sustainable agriculture good practices, to reduce the pressure to the forests, improve the productivity and the value chain.
-The main challenge is the involvement of the private sector in sustainable forest management and expansion of these initiatives to all districts to a larger number of beneficiaries to reduce the current pressure the Program Area is suffering, especially the Quirimbas National Park.
+Moreover, the Government of Mozambique is also planning a second subnational pilot REDD+ program around and within the Quirimbas National Park, in seven (7) districts of Cabo Delgado Province, namely Macomia, Quissanga, Meluco, Montepuez, Metuge, Ancuabe and Ibo, covering an area of 30,405 km2, with an annual deforestation estimated in 5,522 hectares/year.
+There is a structure of implementation in place created by MITADER, with initiatives to reduce the pressure on forests.
+These include working in improved cook stoves and charcoal kilns, as well as introducing and disseminating sustainable agriculture good practices, to improve the productivity and the value chain.
+The main challenge is the involvement of the private sector in sustainable forest management and expansion of these initiatives in all districts, to encompass a larger number of beneficiaries, to reduce the current pressure in the Program Area, especially the Quirimbas National Park.
 The Government is planning to submit this sub-national REDD+ program to the request for proposals for Result Based Payments of the GCF.